 - It allows us to 'Triage' incoming tickets and assign them to the appropriate resource, both within the Bedrock IT team, as well as contracted third parties.

-- It gives the IT team a historical view of issues, allows IT to see trends and identify areas of improvement.
+- It gives the IT team a historical view of issues, allows IT to see trends and identify areas in need of improvement.

-- Tickets for every issue or request all us to report on how many tickets we get per week/month/year to ensure IT is properly staffed as the companies we support grow.
+- Tickets for every issue or request allow us to report on how many tickets we get per week/month/year to ensure IT is properly staffed as the companies we support grow.

 If the Urgency or Impact of your ticket changes, or you want to Escalate your ticket: (This process is still being defined, please check back for updates)